 - What is the quality of their training tools and resources?

-- What does their marketing and advertising support include?
+- What marketing and advertising support do they provide?

 - What additional support does the franchisor provide?

 Franchisors like to hear that you know about the product or service that they offer.
 However, they’ll be even more impressed when you can show them what you know about their: leadership and vision; positive relationship with franchisees; and support they provide to achieve business success.

 By gathering information and speaking to other franchisees, you can collect valuable information to ensure that you select a great franchisor.

 If you’re a newcomer to Canada and exploring franchising, we want to help you make an informed decision by providing you with: